What Does Postpartum Recovery Actually Look Like?

 Focus on:

-- warm, nourishing meals
+- warm, easy-to-digest meals

 - hydration

-- balanced nutrition
+- balanced nutrients

 You may feel: